FirstLegoLeague/launcher/docs/userguide.md

 The `Tournament` screen is the place where the tournament organizer or head referee configures the tournament.

 The first step is to import a schedule file or team list.
-Click `Import` on the right of the screen and select to import a `Schedule File` or `Team List` (note that `Import` is only available if the teams list is empty)
+Click `Import` on the right of the screen and select to import a `Schedule File` or `Team List`

+Note: `Import` is only available when the team list is empty.

 <img src="./images/tournament-import.png" style="width:75%">

-- `Schedule file` - Import a CSV schedule file that follows the format created by Brian Lee's Scheduler Excel spreadsheet.
+- `Schedule file` - Import a CSV schedule file that follows the format of the Tournament Scheduler Excel spreadsheet.
 This file contains team numbers and names as well as the tournament matches time schedule.
+- `Schedule file - shortened` - Import a CSV schedule file exported from one of the Excel-based `Team Tournament Schedule Templates` in the [Tournament Manual](#https://firstlegoleague-eventmanuals.pbworks.com/w/page/85093483/Chapter%209%20Home%20Page).
+The templates can be downloaded from the [Wiki](#https://firstlegoleague-eventmanuals.pbworks.com/w/browse#view=ViewFolderNewGui&param=2017%20Schedule%20Templates).
+Since the CSV Export files do not contain match information, system features requiring this data will be unavailable.
 - `Team List` file - Import a plain CSV team list.
 The file must have the team number, team name and general information in the first 3 columns.
 As this file does not contain match information, system features requiring this data will be unavailable.

 Drag and drop a schedule file or team list onto the popup.